-My mind rattled as my eyes bugged out: Is the buck mature or just a youngster with potential?
+My mind rattled as my eyes bugged out: Was it a mature buck or just a youngster with potential?
 The buck stopped.
 I had one window through trees to the buck’s vitals and I’d had just one glance at its face and rack.
 As adrenaline rattled me, I shot.

 Minutes later I wasn’t disappointed with the buck’s rack, but I was disenchanted with my age-judging abilities.
 The buck was 2½ years old.
 It was well on its way to becoming a heavy-racked buck and, as I was on a managed property, I should have let it walk.